IELRC.ORG - Bhopal Gas Disaster

 On the night of 2/3 December 1984, an escape of deadly methyl-icocyante (MIC) gas from the Union Carbide plant in Bhopal took an immediate toll of 2660 innocent human lives and left tens of thousands of innocent citizens of Bhopal physically impaired or affected in various degrees.
 Over 5 lakh (500,000) people are estimated to have been affected by the gas leak.
 In the 16 years following the disaster, over 15,000 people died due to gas related causes.
 The disaster killed over 3000 animals and injured many more.
 While the magnitude of human suffering has tended to eclipse the environmental damage and increased risk, in 1999, Greenpeace, on testing the soil, water and solid wastes in and around the now disused Union Carbide plant did found general contamination of the site and immediate surroundings with chemicals arising either from routine processes during the operation of the plant, spillages and accidents, or continued and ongoing release of chemicals from materials which remain dumped or stored on site.

-The Bhopal gas disaster has been the focus of acrimonius litigation for the past 20 years.
+The Bhopal gas disaster has been the focus of acrimonius litigation for the past 30 years.
 The settlement order made by the Supreme Court in February 1989 (and reviewed in 1991) were meant to dispose of all the gas disaster related claims.
 However, a number of issues were left unresolved at the time and litigation is still taking place in Indian courts and US courts.

-S. Muralidhar (see photo below) has been involved in the gas disaster related litigation for many years.
+S. Muralidhar (see photo below) was involved in the gas disaster related litigation for many years.
 This page includes some of the more recent petitions and affidavits drafted by S. Muralidhar as well as recent Indian and US judicial pronouncements.
 Please visit as well our publications page on torts where other Bhopal related publications can be found.

-S. Muralidhar surrounded by a happy crowd following the Orders of the Supreme Court
+S. Muralidhar surrounded by a happy crowd following the Orders of the Supreme Court in 2004

 Chronology